-Please refer to the Fees & Charges and Transaction Limits brochure for current fees and charges.
+Please refer to the General Fees, Charges and Transaction Limits brochure on www. gatewaybank.com.au for current fees and charges.
 We may vary fees or charges from time to time.
+Refer to Notifying Changes below for information on how we communicate these changes to you.